andymgibson/MenoLearn_Chatbot/README.md

 Final project will include mobile and web applications with an integrated chatbot.

 User data is not stored for privacy.
+User data is not included in the datasets for these models on this GitHub version.

+Note: The project's API secrets have been removed for obvious reasons.